daym/idea-native2-debugger/README.md

 # Installation

 Add `./build/distributions/idea-native2-debugger-1.0-SNAPSHOT.zip` to IntelliJ IDEA plugins.
-To to that, press Ctrl-Alt-S, then go to `Plugins`, then click the gear icon and then go to `Install Plugin from Disk...`.
+To to that, in IntelliJ IDEA, press Ctrl-Alt-S, then go to `Plugins`, then click the gear icon and then go to `Install Plugin from Disk...`.

 # Running